 Winter squash, on the other hand, requires a longer growing season and, in most cases, needs more space than summer squash.
 Does winter squash belong in the frugal garden?
 Absolutely!
 Squash—winter or summer—is a nutritious, staple vegetable that’s worth growing.
 Pumpkin is a winter squash variety that I covered about a week ago.
 The post contains information on the challenges of growing a large vining crop like pumpkins.

 Difference between winter and summer squash

 Winter squashes have hard flesh and thick skins, unlike their delicate summer cousins.
 I should point out that winter squashes aren’t actually harvested in December, as the name suggests.
-Instead, they’re picked in the fall and because of their thick-skinned character are easily preserved throughout the winter months.
+Instead, they’re picked in the fall and, because of their thick-skinned character, are easily preserved throughout the winter months.
 Winter squash keeps much longer than summer squash.
 To ensure your squash lasts as long as possible, be careful not to prick or damage the outer skin.

 Best varieties to try out